 The year started on an optimistic note as concerns over Brexit and trade wars receded and the outlook for the economy was positive.
-This all changed when the impact of the pandemic started to be felt across the globe and markets tumbled during March owing to the anticipated impact of the pandemic on the world economy.
+The impact of the pandemic continued to be felt across the globe and markets saw continued volatility as a result.
 Despite this turbulence, our investment strategy has provided protection from the worst of these market movements.
-The With Profits fund has been cushioned from these extremes by investing in a diversified portfolio of assets.
-Day-to-day tactical investment decisions are managed by our investment managers, whilst the Board sets the strategic asset allocation.
-Investment returns were volatile over 2020 and despite challenging investment markets, good investment returns were delivered, with the With Profits fund returning 6.2% for the year.
+The With-Profits Fund has been cushioned from these extremes by investing in a diversified portfolio of assets.
+Investment returns were volatile over 2021 and despite challenging investment markets, good investment returns were delivered, with the With-Profits Fund returning 4.3% for the year.

-Assets under management increased from £206m to £242m over the year, owing to continued investment by members and positive fund performance.
+Assets under management increased from £242m to £286m over the year, owing to continued investment by members and positive fund performance.

-Returns to Members
+Returns to members

-The majority of our members hold With Profits plans with us.
+The majority of our members hold With-Profits plans with us.
 These earn returns in two ways.